lukacsg/openlostcat/README.md

 }
 ```

+Note that a JSON array with multiple values is parsed as an _OR_ condition, while a JSON array is directly translated to the single condition it contains.

 Note: there is also a keyword `__AND_`, in a similar fashion.
 It is mainly for language completeness, as it is usually not necessary to be used.

 ## Reusing Subexpressions by References